scala/improvement-proposals/content/strict-equality-pattern-matching.md

 ## Motivation

 The `strictEquality` feature is important to improve type safety.
 However due to the way that pattern matching in Scala works, it requires a `CanEqual` instance when matching against a `case object` or a singleton `enum` `case`.
-This is problematic because it means that pattern matching doesn't work in the expected way for types where a `derives CanEqual` cause is not desired.
-By contrast, in languages like Haskell, an `Eq` instance is never required to perform a pattern matching.
+This is problematic because it means that pattern matching doesn't work in the expected way for types where a `derives CanEqual` clause is not desired.
-It also seems arbitrary that a `CanEqual` instance is required to match on types such as `Option` or `List` but not for e. g. `Either`.
+By contrast, in languages like Haskell, an `Eq` instance is never required to perform pattern matching.
+It also seems arbitrary that a `CanEqual` instance is required to match on types such as `Option` or `List` but not on others such as `Either`.

 A simple example is this code: